The idea of technology innovation can be simultaneously exciting and overwhelming in child welfare.

 “I really see Traverse being a game changer for child welfare.
 I love seeing our staff beaming with excitement over the opportunities Traverse will afford them over time.
 They see how this will make their jobs so much easier and help them be more efficient.”

-Read some of our recent news or our blog post, "Child Welfare Agencies Can't Live Without Traverse.
+Read our blog post, "Child Welfare Agencies Can't Live Without Traverse.
 Here's Why.," to learn more about why agencies across the country are investing in Traverse for their staff and community.

 Are you ready to start innovating?
 Get in touch and let’s work to make a difference together.